Ultimate Guide to Semantic SEO

 semantic seo

-Being a search engine which is processing millions of search queries every second, Google can make these assumptions about a keyword’s intent based on pure statistics alone.
+As a search engine that processes millions of queries every second, Google is fully capable of understanding and predicting search intent.
+It can make these assumptions about a keyword’s intent based purely on large-scale statistical data.

-Learn more about how to optimise for Keyword intents using Customer Journey Map.
+Learn more about how to optimise for Keyword intents using Customer Journey Map to better align your content with user intent at every stage of the search process.

 👉Crawl Depth